AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

 When you modify data in a Hologres table, take note of the following items:

 -   You can rename the table or create fields in the table.
--   Operations on a foreign table are subjected to no limits.
 -   You can also execute the ATTACH PARTITION and DETACH PARTITION statements to modify data in partitioned Hologres tables.

 ## Rename a table